max-monty/web-app/README.md

 # Web-App Project

-This project is a full-stack application with a React frontend in the `client` directory and a Node.js/Express backend in the `server` directory.
+This project is a minimalist boilerplate full-stack web app with a React frontend in the `client` directory and a Node.js/Express backend in the `server` directory.

 ## Prerequisites